 Andrew Lloyd Webber

-When Sunset Boulevard joined School Of Rock, Cats and The Phantom Of The Opera on Broadway last year, Andrew Lloyd Webber became the only person to equal the record set in 1953 by Rodgers and Hammerstein with four Broadway shows running concurrently.
+When Sunset Boulevard joined School Of Rock, Cats and The Phantom Of The Opera on Broadway in 2017, Andrew Lloyd Webber became the only person to equal the record set in 1953 by Rodgers and Hammerstein with four Broadway shows running concurrently.
 Other musicals he has composed include Aspects Of Love, Joseph and the Amazing Technicolor Dreamcoat, Jesus Christ Superstar, Evita and Love Never Dies.

 His production of School Of Rock is the first British musical to have world premiered on Broadway.
 He has co-produced his own shows including Cats and The Phantom Of The Opera and as a solo producer, he presented the groundbreaking Bombay Dreams which introduced the double Oscar-winning Bollywood composer AR Rahman to the Western stage.
-Other productions include the Olivier Award Winning Daisy Pulls It Off and La Bete, the record-breaking Palladium production of The Sound Of Music and The Wizard of Oz.
+Other productions include the Olivier Award-winning Daisy Pulls It Off and La Bete, and The London Palladium‘s record-breaking productions of The Sound Of Music and The Wizard of Oz.

 He is passionate about the importance of music in education and the Andrew Lloyd Webber Foundation has become one of Britain’s leading charities supporting the arts and music.